 The program offers counseling, advice, and other free assistance to qualifying military members and families on a confidential basis.

 These services are available on the phone or online 365 days a year, 24/7.

 The counseling and related services are non-medical and cover a variety of areas.
 Some of the counseling and resources are directly related to coping with deployments, frequent moves, and the military lifestyle in general.
-Other areas where help is available include financial consultation, education, disability care, and spouse employment.
+Other areas where help is available include financial consultation, tax preparation, education, disability care, and spouse employment.